mbknor/ddsl/README.markdown

  * Plug and play dynamic Cluster

- * Now also with module for [Play Framework](https://github.com/mbknor/ddsl-playframework-module)
+ * Now also with module for [Play Framework 1.x](https://github.com/mbknor/ddsl-playframework-module) and [Play Framework 2.0](https://github.com/mbknor/ddsl-play2-module)

 DDSL is written in Scala and can be used by Scala, Java or any other Language on the JVM.